DevExpress/devextreme-documentation/concepts/05 Widgets/MultiView/00 Overview.md

-The **MultiView** is a widget that contains several views.
+The **MultiView** is a UI component that contains several views.
 An end user navigates through the views by swiping them in the horizontal direction.
-The widget is often used along with the [Tabs](/api-reference/10%20UI%20Widgets/dxTabs '/Documentation/ApiReference/UI_Widgets/dxTabs/') widget.
+The UI component is often used along with the [Tabs](/api-reference/10%20UI%20Widgets/dxTabs '/Documentation/ApiReference/UI_Widgets/dxTabs/') UI component.

 #include common-demobutton with {
     url: "https://js.devexpress.com/Demos/WidgetsGallery/Demo/MultiView/Overview/"
 }

-In the most simple case, the **MultiView** widget requires only the [dataSource](/api-reference/10%20UI%20Widgets/dxMultiView/1%20Configuration/dataSource.md '/Documentation/ApiReference/UI_Widgets/dxMultiView/Configuration/#dataSource') option to be configured.
+In the most simple case, the **MultiView** UI component requires only the [dataSource](/api-reference/10%20UI%20Widgets/dxMultiView/1%20Configuration/dataSource.md '/Documentation/ApiReference/UI_Widgets/dxMultiView/Configuration/#dataSource') option to be configured.
 Note that in such a case, data source items should have a structure described in the **dataSource** section.
 The following code adds the **MultiView** to your page.

 ---